Capital City

 These contributions include:

-In Georgia, the deadline for filing individual state income tax returns aligns with the federal deadline, typically on April 15.
+In Massachusetts, the deadline for filing individual state income tax returns aligns with the federal deadline, typically on April 15.
 If April 15 falls on a weekend or federal holiday, the deadline is extended to the next business day.

 Massachusetts law does not require employers to offer either paid or unpaid vacation leave.
 However, if an employer chooses to provide vacation as a benefit, it must treat accrued vacation as earned wages.
 This means that any accrued, unused vacation time must be paid out upon termination of employment.
 Employers must also adhere to their own written vacation policies and cannot arbitrarily deny employees the right to use accrued leave.